Sioux Falls Cancer Survivor Creates Support Group - KDLT

 A frequent goer is Cindy bailey who is a 21 year cancer survivor.
 She hopes her story is a light to others struggling.

-The group is open to cancer patients, survivors and caregiver, so no one has to take on this journey alone.
+The group is open to cancer patients, survivors and caregivers, so no one has to take on this journey alone.

 “Those that are here we have really developed those strong friendships and those bonds, and just knowing that we all share something in common, and we’ve just rallied around each other,” says Mayo.